 After the end of each quarter an assessment officer must, in respect of a mine, assess the number of hours worked at the mine by workers in the quarter having regard to —

-(a) the information contained in the monthly reports given in respect of the mine for the quarter under regulation 32; and
+(a) the information contained in the report given in respect of the mine for the quarter under regulation 32; and

 (b) such other relevant information as may be available to the assessment officer, including information obtained by an authorised person exercising powers under Part 7 Division 2.

+[Regulation 12 amended: SL 2022/20 r.
+5.]

 13. Notice of assessment of levy

 (1) If the number of assessed hours in respect of a mine for a quarter exceeds the number of hours specified in regulation 7, the assessment officer must —